-(i) Describe two ways in which using too much artificial fertiliser might have a negative effect on biodiversity on the land.
+(i) Describe two ways in which excessive use of artificial fertiliser might have a negative effect on biodiversity on the land.
+[2 marks]

-(ii) Suggest how the use of artificial fertilisers on low-lying farmland might actually increase biodiversity around drainage channels.
-Use the information from the beginning of the question.
+(ii) Using the information at the beginning of this question, suggest how the use of artificial fertilisers on low-lying farmland might actually increase biodiversity around drainage channels.
+[2 marks]